rust-lang/rust-forge/src/compiler/reviews.md

   implications.
 Example scenarios:
     - Changes are limited to documentation, comments, etc. that is highly unlikely to fail a build.
-    - Changes are pure refactoring and cannot have performance implications.
+    - Changes cannot have performance implications.
     - Your PR is not landing possibly-breaking or behavior altering changes.
         - Feature stabilization without other changes is likely fine to rollup, though.